Amir-rfz/vae-concept-forgetting/README.md

 style="width: 500px; border: 1px solid #ddd; border-radius: 8px;">
 </p>

-### Visualizing the Latent Space Before and After Forgetting
+### Visualizing the Latent Space

-To understand how the model forgets, we can visualize its latent space.
-For both the original and amnesiac models, we generate a side-by-side plot containing the t-SNE visualization (left) and the latent space manifold (right).
+To understand how the model forgets, we can visualize its latent space using several techniques.

-**Original VAE Latent Space:** This plot shows a well-structured latent space where every region decodes into a clear digit.
+**Original VAE 8D Latent Space:** This plot shows a well-structured latent space where every region decodes into a clear digit.We use t-SNE to create a 2D "map" of the model's internal representation of digit styles.
+The manifold plot shows the actual images generated from points across this map.

 <table align="center">
   <tr>